 Large pinch of freshly ground black pepper

-9 ounces asparagus stalks, woody ends removed and cut into 1-inch pieces
+asparagus stalks, woody ends removed adn cut into 1-inch pieces

 Preheat your oven's broiler to the highest setting.
 Beat together the eggs, thyme, salt and pepper in a small bowl using a fork.